 We’ll explain how you can use Instagram’s built-in tool and a third-party application to track Instagram followers, their demographic data, and activity.

 Using Instagram Insights to track Instagram followers for free

 Your first instinct was probably to look through the analytics that are already available in the Instagram app, right?
 Since Instagram Insights is free, there’s no risk in trying it out.
 Here’s what we can see in the Insights interface.

 The first thing you have to do is access your Instagram profile.
 Make sure that this is an Instagram Business profile with Insights available.
-If you’re not sure how to do that, don’t worry, you can learn about it in our post about setting up an Instagram Business profile.
+If you’re not sure how to do that, you can learn more about it in our post about setting up an Instagram Business profile.
 If you have a business profile already, then you can get started.